Simulating the late stages of WD-BH/NS mergers: an origin for fast X-ray transients and GRBs with periodic modulations: Introduction

+BNS or NS-BH mergers are generally not expected to produce GRBs with durations of tens of seconds in standard accretion-powered scenarios. \cite{2025JHEAp..45..325Z} points out that the duration of a GRB may be regulated by multiple factors, including the progenitor system, the central engine, the emitter, and the jet geometry.
+Under this framework, BNS or NS-BH systems could, in principle, produce GRBs with longer durations under certain conditions.

-Generally, BNS or NS-BH mergers are unlikely to produce long GRBs lasting tens of seconds.
-As a potential progenitor, white dwarf (WD)-BH/NS mergers provide a new perspective for understanding the origin of long-merger GRBs \citep{1999ApJ...520..650F, 2007MNRAS.374L..34K, 2018MNRAS.475L.101D, 2022Natur.612..232Y, 2023ApJ...947L..21Z, 2024MNRAS.535.2800L, 2024ApJ...964L...9W, 2024ApJ...973L..33C, 2025ApJ...988L..46L, 2025arXiv250810984C}.
+As a potential progenitor, white dwarf (WD)-BH/NS mergers provide a new perspective for understanding the origin of long-merger GRBs \citep{1999ApJ...520..650F, 2007MNRAS.374L..34K, 2018MNRAS.475L.101D, 2022Natur.612..232Y, 2023ApJ...947L..21Z, 2024MNRAS.535.2800L, 2024ApJ...964L...9W, 2025ApJ...988L..46L, 2025arXiv250810984C}.
 Moreover, compared with BNS or NS-BH systems, WD-BH/NS binary systems are more abundant in the universe.
 Therefore, their merger process merits in-depth investigation.

 Using three-dimensional hydrodynamical simulations, \cite{1999ApJ...520..650F} studied the merger process of a WD with a BH or NS, modeling the WD with 6,000-16,000 particles and focusing specifically on its tidal disruption process.
 Their findings indicate that once the stripped mass of the WD exceeds $\sim 0.2\, M_{\odot}$, the remnant material drains into the accretion disk around the NS or BH within one orbital period, which results in a peak accretion rate of $\sim 0.05\, M_{\odot} \ \mathrm{s}^{-1}$, suggesting that it could potentially produce long GRBs.